-Ink Dwell studio creates art that explores the wonders of the natural world.
+Ink Dwell studio creates art that explores the beauty and complexity of nature.
 Merging classical techniques of science illustration with modern fine art, we create public and private commissions, paintings, visual art, illustrations, exhibitions and much more.

 Ink Dwell makes everyday places special and enhances iconic locations with wondrous imagery.

 Jane is a visual artist, science illustrator, and the founder of Ink Dwell.
 Her art career started when she was a little girl obsessively painting flowers and bears on the walls of her bedroom.
 She received more formal training with a BFA in Printmaking from RISD and then attended California State University Monterey Bay, where she received a master’s certificate in science illustration.
 She has created large-scale public art across the country, including the Wall of Birds at The Cornell Lab of Ornithology, and produced works for the National Aquarium, the de Young Museum, Leigh Yawkey Woodson Art Museum, and more.
 She is the creator of the Migrating Mural campaign, a series of public installations that highlight wildlife along migration corridors it shares with people.
 She still enjoys painting flowers and bears, though nowadays she doesn’t get in trouble for painting on the walls.

 A third-generation San Franciscan who loves the region’s booming surf and roaring rivers, Thayer manages Ink Dwell’s operations.
 As an author and correspondent who has covered exploration for nearly two decades, he loves to tell stories of the natural world.
 He once found the ninth largest diamond ever discovered at Arkansas’s Crater of Diamonds State Park and has survived 20 days on a desert island.
 With Jane Kim, he co-authored The Wall of Birds, a book about Ink Dwell’s monumental mural at the Cornell Lab of Ornithology.
 His forthcoming book, The River Runner (Random House, 2022), explores the life of the world’s greatest expedition kayaker.